Suite française (Némirovsky novel): Background

 The sequence was to portray life in France in the period following June 1940, the month in which the German army rapidly defeated the French and fought the British; Paris and northern France came under German occupation on 14 June.
 The first novel, Tempête en juin (Storm in June) depicts the flight of citizens from Paris in the hours preceding the German advance and in the days following it.
 The second, Dolce (Sweet), shows life in a small French country town, Bussy (in the suburbs just east of Paris), in the first, strangely peaceful, months of the German occupation.
 These first two novels seem able to exist independently from each other on first reading.
-The links between them are rather tenuous; as Némirovsky observes in her notebook, it is the history and not the characters, that unite them.
+The links between them are rather tenuous; as Némirovsky observes in her notebook, it is history, and not the characters, that unite them.

 The third novel, Captivité (Captivity), for which Némirovsky left a plot outline, would have shown the coalescing of a resistance, with some characters introduced in Tempête en juin and Dolce having been arrested and put under threat of death, in Paris.
 The fourth and fifth novels would perhaps have been called Batailles (Battles) and La Paix (Peace) but these exist only as titles in Némirovsky's notebook, against which she had placed question marks.
 Nothing can be said about the plots of Batailles and La Paix.
 To quote Némirovsky's notes, they are "in limbo, and what limbo!
 It's really in the lap of the gods since it depends on what happens".